 One story that really made us laugh was the story of the fire.
-The cleaners had left the cleaning polish open and the sealing wax had fallen in to the bucket of polish, the procedure in place was for the girls to make sure all cheques were locked away in the event of a fire indicating that health and safety in the work place has definitely changed for the better.
-The girls were so scared they left the cheques out and made a run for it, needless to say they returned to burnt cheques and the management were none too happy!
+The cleaners had left the cleaning polish open and the sealing wax had fallen into the bucket of polish, the procedure in place was for the girls to make sure all cheques were locked away in the event of a fire indicating that health and safety in the workplace have definitely changed for the better.
+The girls were so scared they left the cheques out and made a run for it, needless to say, they returned to burnt cheques and the management was none too happy!

 It was an absolute pleasure meeting Iris, it hits home how lucky I am to be working in such a prestigious and historical venue and I feel honoured that Iris chose to share her story with me